0xmycf/symmetrical-journey/README.md

 - [x] Parrots fear CarvedPumpkins and won't eat Wheat, Potatoes, Carrots if nearby
 - [x] Parrots fear IronGolems and won't eat Wheat, Potatoes, Carrots if nearby
 - [x] Parrots fear SnowGolems and won't eat Wheat, Potatoes, Carrots if nearby
-- [ ] Parrots fear Players with CarvedPumpkins as Head and won't eat Wheat, Potatoes, Carrots if nearby
+- [x] Parrots fear Players with CarvedPumpkins as Head and won't eat Wheat, Potatoes, Carrots if nearby (should work not tested)
 - [ ] Fish only spawn if its raining
 - [ ] Somehow make fish more complicated (haven't figured that out yet)
 - [ ] Furnaces, Smokers etc. are dangerous if used with food